Table of Contents

 Installer script is the recommended way to install ClusterControl.
 The script must be downloaded and executed on the ClusterControl node, which performs all necessary steps to install and configure ClusterControl’s packages and dependencies on that particular host.
 It also supports offline installation with NO_INET=1

 We encourage users to go to the ClusterControl download page and download the installer script from there (user registration required).
-Once registered, you will see the installation instructions similar to what described in this section.
+Once registered, you will see the installation instructions similar to what is described in this section.

-On ClusterControl server, run the following commands:
+On the ClusterControl server, run the following commands:

 $ wget http://www.severalnines.com/downloads/cmon/install-cc